-A full-time member of the teaching staff who can give you help and advice on your course and other academic matters.
+A member of staff who can give you help and advice on your program of study, enrolment options and other academic matters.
 Academic advisers are available at enrolment and throughout the year.
 Ask your faculty student centre for information on how to contact them.